-Why are you interested in being on the Child Welfare Panel?
+Why are you interested in continuing to be on the Child Welfare Panel?
 Is there anything else you want LAA to know when considering your application?

-If you have been practicing child welfare law for more than ten years, would you be willing to be a mentor for a junior lawyer to be able to ask questions and provide shadowing opportunities?
-Please elaborate on your interest in mentoring?
+If you have been practicing child welfare law for more than 10 years, would you be willing to be a mentor for a junior lawyer to be able to ask questions and provide shadowing opportunities?
+Please elaborate on your interest in mentoring.